 Calories indicate how much energy a food contains.
 Our requirement depends on various factors – for example, physical activity.
 Here you can find out how to slightly increase your calorie consumption.
 And whether counting calories makes sense.

-Calorie is an old unit for measuring energy, i.e. the amount of heat.
-One kilocalorie is the energy that is needed to heat one litre of water from 14.5 to 15.5 degrees Celsius.
-Calorie also defines the energy that we take in with our food as well as the energy that our body needs to carry out all its functions.
+A calorie is an old unit for measuring energy, i.e. the thermal energy.
+A thousand calories is equivalent to one kilocalorie.
+A kilocalorie is the energy required to heat one litre of water from 14.5 to 15.5 degrees Celsius.
+The energy that we take in with our food is also defined in kilocalories.
+And the energy that our bodies need to perform all its functions.